 The intent of the Old Fort Lake Subarea Plan is to address DuPont City Council directives, the Washington State Growth Management Act (GMA) requirements, and the recent legislative updates to GMA requirements.
-Counties & cities planning under the Growth Management Act must use state (OFM) population forecasts (which were allocated by Pierce County through their Buildable Lands Report) and growth targets for the 20-year planning horizon in the required 2024 periodic update to the citywide comprehensive plan.
-The Old Fort Lake subarea provides a tremendous opportunity for future housing, employment, commerce, and recreation to accommodate current and future populations.
+Counties and cities planning under the Growth Management Act must use state population forecasts provided by the Office of Financial Management (OFM) (which were allocated by Pierce County through their Buildable Lands Report) and growth targets for the 20-year planning horizon in the required 2024 periodic update to the Citywide comprehensive plan.
+The Old Fort Lake Subarea provides a tremendous opportunity for future housing, employment, commerce, and recreation to accommodate current and future populations.